Vacancies

 - A full, valid and clean New Zealand drivers’ licence

-If you’re interested apply online with your CV and a cover letter or for further information contact Ruchele Bennett on 0292006118 or [email protected].
+If you’re interested apply online with your CV and a cover letter or for further information contact Jess Murray on [email protected]

 This is an independent contractor role, 36-month fixed-term, full-time (37.5 hours per week) position with the potential for extended longer term.
 Applicants must be legally entitled to work in New Zealand and undertake police vetting and Oranga Tamariki Care and Protection, Youth Justice Residence Adoptions Services and Support (CYRAS) system checks.